 - There are certain bus drivers who let you disembark using the front door despite the sign above their heads that say “Disembark at the back door only.”

-- Going through tourist towns always warrant long stops for confused adults double checking they’re on the right bus and counting out exact change.
+- Going through tourist towns always warrant long stops for confused adults double checking that they’re on the right bus and counting out exact change.

 - Women bus drivers are scarier than men drivers.
 I’m not a fan of women driver stereotypes, but don’t remind me of that when I’m furiously crunching peppermints as we careen through roundabouts without slowing down and whiz down narrow roads lined with terrified pedestrians.